rafaelaudy/rafaelaudy.github.io/_posts/2015-11-7-angular-preview-talk.md

 layout: post
 title: Angular 2 Preview
 excerpt: Should you care about Angular 2?
 Is it easy to migrate from Angular 1?
 In this talk (available on this post) I explain why this framework might be the hottest thing on the web next year.
 This post also contains the slides, repositories and links mentioned during the talk.
-keywords: Angular 2, TypeScript, Introduction, Preview, Rafael Audy, Rafael Glanzner, Rafael Audy Glanzner
+keywords: Angular 2, TypeScript, Introduction, Preview, Rafael Audy Glanzner
 image: 'https://raw.githubusercontent.com/rafaelaudy/rafaelaudy.github.io/5b5bd1d973329d2b6bd2533340a2b3aa9c61891e/images/posts/angular/angular-preview-talk/angular-2-rafael-audy-glanzner.jpg'
 imageAlt: Talk about Angular 2 with Rafael Audy Glanzner
 ---